 A Certified Drug and Alcohol Abuse Counselor is someone that is trained to work as a counselor in the addiction field.
 These counselors specifically work with patients who have substance abuse, behavioral disorders, eating disorders, and process addictions.
 Therapy may be in an individual or group setting.

 A mental health counselor specializes in assessing, diagnosing, and treating mental health conditions.
 These professionals have at least a Master’s degree, a state license, and a minimum of two year’s experience in the field.
 Mental health counselors often work in detox centers, drug and alcohol rehabs, and sober living facilities.

 When there is alcohol or drug addiction involved, there are usually some pretty hefty consequences.
-A social worker can help clients deal with issues that have impacted their family, such as facing criminal charges or questions of child custody.
+A licensed clinical social worker can help clients deal with issues that have impacted their family, such as facing criminal charges or questions of child custody.